TTV is the sum of all transaction activity, paid orders, service fees, add-ons, and refunds within a given period.

 According to FasterCapital, "In the dynamic world of e-commerce and online marketplaces, two metrics stand out for their critical role in assessing the health and growth of a business: Total Transaction Value (TTV) and Gross Merchandise Value (GMV)."

-AccountingInsights explains that "Understanding the distinction between Gross Merchandise Value (GMV) and revenue is crucial for businesses, investors, and financial analysts.
-These metrics assess a company's performance but represent different aspects of its operations."
+AccountingInsights explains that understanding the distinction between GMV and revenue is crucial for businesses, investors, and financial analysts.
+These metrics assess a company's performance but represent distinctly different aspects of its operations.

 For example, an e-commerce marketplace might process $1 million in orders (TTV), with $900,000 in actual product value (GMV), but only recognize $100,000 in platform fees as revenue.